-The Anne Arundel County water-level network is one of five observation-well networks maintained by MGS and funded through cooperative agreements with Anne Arundel, Calvert, Charles, Queen Anne’s, and St. Mary’s counties.
+The Anne Arundel County water-level network is one of three county observation-well networks maintained by MGS and funded through county cooperative agreements.
+Other counties include Charles and Queen Anne’s counties.

 The primary objective of these networks is to monitor the effects of water-supply withdrawals on groundwater levels at both a local (well field) and regional scale.
 More specifically the water-level data are used to help assess (1) long-term sustainability of the water supply; (2) well interference (drawdown at each well in a multiple-well system added to drawdowns at the other wells); (3) potential for increased development of the aquifers; (4) potential for salt-water intrusion, where applicable; and (5) the role of ground-water extraction in land subsidence.

 The Anne Arundel County observation-well network, initiated in the late 1980's, is currently funded through a cooperative agreement between Maryland Geological Survey and Anne Arundel County Department of Public Works.
-The network consists of 42 wells located mainly in the central and northern part of the County.
-Aquifers monitored include the Patuxent (7 wells), Lower Patapsco (19 wells), Upper Patapsco (8 wells), Magothy (7 wells), and Aquia (1 well).
-Frequency of measurement ranges from 6 times a year to semiannual (spring and fall).
+The network consists of 41 wells located mainly in the central and northern part of the County.
+Aquifers monitored include the Patuxent (7 wells), Lower Patapsco (19 wells), Upper Patapsco (8 wells), Magothy (6 wells), and Aquia (1 well).
+Frequency of measurement is 6 times a year, semiannual (spring and fall), or continuous.

 Current Water-Level Trends

-Since monitoring began in 2004, water levels in the Aquia aquifer in Southern Anne Arundel County at the Deale Athletic Field (AA Fe 92) have declined from about 24 ft in 2004 to about 31.95 ft below sea level in 2018.
-While fluctuating by as much as 8 ft as a result of local pumpage, the overall water-level trend since about 2006 has been relatively flat.
-The flattening of the trend is largely a result of a reduction of withdrawals from the Aquia aquifer in St. Mary’s County as pumpage was shifted to the deeper Upper Patapsco aquifer to avoid elevated arsenic concentrations in the Aquia.
+Since monitoring began in 2004, water levels in the Aquia aquifer in Southern Anne Arundel County at the Deale Athletic Field (AA Fe 92) have declined from about 24 ft in 2004 to 32.33 ft below sea level in 2020.
+While fluctuating by as much as ~5 feet as a result of local pumpage, the overall water-level trend since about 2006 has been relatively flat.
+The flattening of the trend is largely a result of the reduction of withdrawals from the Aquia aquifer in St. Mary’s County as pumpage was shifted to the deeper Upper Patapsco aquifer to avoid elevated arsenic concentrations in the Aquia aquifer.

-Water levels in the Magothy aquifer range from about 3.68 ft above sea level west of Annapolis (AA Dd 42) to about 31.95 ft below sea level at Deale Athletic Field (AA Fe 93).
-Most water levels show some stabilization within the last several years.
+Water levels in the Magothy aquifer range from 2.89 ft above sea level west of Annapolis (AA Dd 42) to 23.75 ft below sea level in Broad Neck (AA Cf 99).
+Overall, water levels show a relatively flat to slightly declining trend over the last few years.

 Upper Patapsco aquifer